0

 Following a successful period at Edge Hill University, Mark joined the University of Central Lancashire as a Senior Lecturer and Course Leader for the MSc Football Science and Rehabilitation and the MSc Football Medical Leadership & Performance programmes, both of which are delivered online.
 He is Director of Mark Leather Physiotherapy Ltd and a guest columnist for the Daily Mail and The Times on sports injury matters.

-After semi-retiring in September 2024, he continued in his university role until June 2025 and now holds the position of Honorary Senior Lecturer at the University of Lancaster.
+After semi-retiring in September 2024, he continued in his university role until June 2025 and now holds the position of Honorary Senior Lecturer at the University of Lancashire.
 He is currently a Subject Matter Expert at Setanta College, Dublin, and an External Examiner at St John’s York University and the University of Essex.

 Session format: Q&A